-There is a drop-in quick enquiry helpdesk which operates from 12:00-16:00 during term time.
-From 18th April 2017, the service will be based on the Ground Floor of the URS building, as part of the on-going Library refurbishments.
+There is a drop-in quick enquiry helpdesk which operates from 10:00-16:00 during term time.

 Maths Support is a drop in service that can help you with any mathematical topic you are struggling with during your studies.
 They are a team of experienced mathematicians who can help you with problems, or help build you maths confidence in a relaxed, friendly environment.

 Tutors are available during term time from Monday-Thursday 12:00-18:00 and Friday: 12:00-16:00.
 During vacation, the service is available Tuesday –Thursday, 12:00-14:00.
 If you cannot make it during these times, you can email here.

 Your Academic Liaison Librarian is your main point of contact with the Library – there is one for every subject offered at Reading.
 They can help you make effective use of the huge range of resources the Library has to offer in support of your studies by:

 • showing you how to use information resources effectively - your Academic Liasion Librarian can offer training sessions for your School/Department and online library guides for your subject

 • showing you how to save time by making the most of all our Library services